 The practice of meditation can fuel positivity, improve focus, and reduce stress.
 Each week at 1-800-Flowers.com, our meditation instructor, Lindsey Gaterman, has been hosting virtual classes for employees to help them relax.
 So far, the results have been nothing but positive.
 Below are meditation tips from Lindsey that we’d like to share with you.
 Through repetition and practice, these exercises can become a habit you can make a part of your everyday life.

 1. Dedicate a special space for your meditation practice

 It’s helpful if this space is away from a computer where you usually work and is somewhere that feels safe and peaceful.
-A cushion is helpful, but not essential to get started.
+A cushion is helpful but not essential to get started.
 Seeing this space serves as a reminder to practice, and it can help one set aside other activities to be fully present during the practice.

-A good plan for beginners: meditate every other day for three to five minutes.
-Once it feels comfortable, one can add minutes or days to this plan after some time.
+A good plan for beginners: Meditate every other day for three to five minutes.
+Once it feels comfortable, add minutes or days to this plan after some time.
 Coming to the cushion five days a week and practicing for 10 minutes each time can be more valuable than coming to the cushion once a week and meditating for an hour.
 It’s not about what you do on the cushion as much as it’s about why you are coming to it and the insight you take with you.

 The breath is one of the few constant and consistent things we have in life.
 It is a lovely tool that allows us to come into the present moment, even if only for a second.
 Often, with presence, there is peace.

 When we’re on screens, we’re often operating on autopilot.
-Decreasing screen time can help with sleep, focus, and overall presentness.
+Decreasing screen time can help with sleep, focus, and overall present-ness.

 Spending time in nature comes with many benefits, including reduced stress levels, improving short-term memory, strengthening your immune system, and increasing happiness.